Penser À ou Penser DE

 Qu’en penses-tu?

-What is your opinion of the teacher?
+What is your opinion of my new glasses?

 What is your opinion of him?